-Tom Spurling, Executive Director (appointed 31 August 2020) Mr Spurling joined Nova Eye on 1 April 2021 as an Executive of the Group and was appointed a director on 31 August 2020.
-Tom previously served as the Chief Executive Officer of Ellex Medical Lasers from 2011 to 2019.
+Tom Spurling, Managing Director Mr Spurling joined Nova Eye on 1 April 2021 as an Executive of the Group and was appointed Managing Director on 31 August 2021.
+Tom served as the Chief Executive Officer of Ellex Medical Lasers from 2011 to 2019.
 Tom has close to 30 years of senior executive experience serving in a range of commercial and management roles in Australia and the United States.
-Tom is also a Director of Sparc Technologies Limited (ASX:SPN).
-Tom holds a Bachelor of Economics from the University of Adelaide and is a member of the Institute of Chartered Accountants of Australia and New Zealand.
+Tom was a Director of Sparc Technologies Limited (ASX:SPN) and resigned in March 2022.
+Tom holds a Bachelor of Economics from the University of Adelaide.

-Mr Spurling beneficially holds 367,729 shares as at 19th August, 2021.
+Mr Spurling beneficially holds 367,729 shares as at 25th August, 2022.